THE TIBET SERIES, DAY 9, 10, 11 & 12

 YAK SHIT

 After a quick introduction, I noticed a small tractor leaving the house and asked if I could join to help.
-I didn’t know that we would spread Yak dung over every field in the village.
-This is their way of fertilising the ground and preparing for the incoming summer weather where they hope to grow grass for the yaks to graze on.
+I didn’t know that we would spend the day working like a true Tibetan farmer, spreading Yak dung over every field in the village.
+This is their way of fertilizing the ground and preparing for the incoming summer weather, where they hope to grow grass for the yaks to graze on.

 Lifting sh*t with a Tibetan family